 In 2010, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, which increased regulation of the financial industry and offered improved protections to consumers.
 The Act requires all investment management firms with more than $150 million in assets under management to register with the Securities and Exchange Commission, bank holding companies with more than $50 billion in assets to abide by stringent liquidity and capital standards, and financial institutions to take on higher levels of credit risk regarding the sale of asset-backed securities, among a variety of other rules.
 Additionally, the Volcker Rule, a provision of Dodd-Frank, restricts banks from conducting certain investment activities with their own funds and prohibits them from investing in or sponsoring venture capital, private equity, and hedge funds in most cases.

 The Great Recession and the ensuing legislation geared to rein in the excesses of the financial industry had and continue to have a profound effect on the investment banking industry.
-Some banks, such as Barclays, RBS, and UBS, have retreated from their trading activities (instead, focusing on more lucrative wealth management services; Morgan Stanley’s acquisition of Smith Barney is just one example of this trend).
-Others have pulled back from certain markets or become niche players.
+Some banks, such as Deutsche Bank, Credit Suisse, RBS, and UBS, have retreated from their equity sales and trading activities (instead, focusing on more lucrative wealth management services and lending to companies; Morgan Stanley’s acquisition of Smith Barney is just one example of this trend).
+Goldman Sachs, one of the largest investment banks in the world, has developed a retail banking business.
+Others have pulled back from certain markets or become niche players because they realize that they can no longer be all things to all people and because they are seeking to cut costs amidst falling revenue.

 Women Slowly Break the Glass Ceiling

 The investment banking industry has traditionally been a man’s world (especially in front-line deal-making and advisory positions, as well as in managerial- and board-level positions).
 But this is slowly changing.
-In 2013, women comprised 35.4 percent of all employees in the U.S. investment banking and securities dealing industry, according to the U.S. Equal Employment Opportunity Commission.
-This percentage could be much worse, but it is still far lower than the percentage of women (about 53 percent) in the U.S. workforce.
+Approximately one-third of all employees in the U.S. investment banking and securities dealing industry are women, according to the U.S. Equal Employment Opportunity Commission.
+This percentage could be much worse, but it is still far lower than the percentage of women (about 47 percent) in the U.S. workforce.
 The more sobering statistics relate to women in leadership positions.
-Only 16.1 percent of executive/senior-level positions in the I-banking industry were held by women in 2013.
-In 2016, women comprised only 20 percent of board members at Morgan Stanley, 18 percent at JPMorgan Chase & Co., and 15 percent at Goldman Sachs.
+Less than 17 percent of executive/senior-level positions in the I-banking industry are held by women, according to Catalyst.
+In 2019, women comprised only 27 percent of board members at Barclays, 25 percent at Credit Suisse, and 18 percent at JPMorgan Chase & Co.
+Goldman Sachs (37 percent) and Morgan Stanley (31 percent) rank slightly higher.

 Although the overall number of women in the I-banking industry has risen over the last decade, the number of women in leadership positions is still appallingly low—even if it has inched slightly higher in recent years.
 These low stats are also ironic because studies by Catalyst, the Credit Suisse Research Institute, and other organizations find that companies with significant numbers of women on their corporate boards typically outperform those with no female board members.

 In the past decade or so, many large investment banks have increased their efforts to create a more diverse workforce.
-For example, Credit Suisse offers Top Talent Women’s Initiatives, in which college sophomore woman learn more about asset management, global markets, information technology, and investment banking and capital markets.
-It also offers an Investment Banking and Capital Markets Women's Mentor Program, in which female college sophomores learn about the industry, work with a mentor, and attend a multi-day career development program in its New York City office.
+For example, Credit Suisse offers the Sophomore Diversity Program, in which outstanding women from traditionally underrepresented backgrounds (Black/African American, Hispanic/Latino, and/or Native American descent) learn more about asset management, global markets, information technology, and investment banking and capital markets.
+It also offers a Women's Mentor Program, in which female college sophomores learn about the industry, work with a mentor, and attend a multi-day career development program in its New York City office.
 Participants also have the opportunity to apply for an internship during their junior year of college.
-Goldman Sachs offers an Undergraduate Camp, an interactive four-day program for Black, Latino/Hispanic, Native American, or female college freshmen of all majors.
+Goldman Sachs offers an Undergraduate Camp, an interactive multi-day program for Black, Latino/Hispanic, Native American, and/or first generation college freshmen and sophomores of all majors.
 Participants learn about the financial services industry and participate in interactive case studies, group projects, technical and soft skills training, and networking with Goldman Sachs professionals.
-It also offers an MBA Women’s Summit, a half-day event for first-year female MBA students who would like to learn more about the financial services industry and summer internship opportunities.
+It also offers a MBA Women’s Symposium, a multi-day event for first-year female MBA students who would like to learn more about the financial services industry and summer internship opportunities.
 Professional associations such as the American Bankers Association and the Accounting & Financial Women’s Alliance are also striving to improve diversity in the field—especially in top-level positions.

 - Chief Executive Officers